 Returning to Southern California, she led the complete strategic and business turnaround of the California Center for the Arts in San Diego County, a $95 million art center that was facing bankruptcy, by taking on the duties of interim CEO while serving as Board Chair.
 During and since that transformation, Crescentera has actively produced several of its large scale museum exhibits, festivals, and events.

-Most recently Crescentera presented celebrations in honor of the 100th anniversary of Gregory Peck in association with the Rome Film Festival and the Italian Ministry of Culture, including an outdoor red carpet screening of Roman Holiday at the Spanish Steps in the famed Piazza di Spagna.
-In California Crescentera continues to present an annual Day of the Dead festival, now nearing its 25th anniversary, which attracts thousands of members of the community every year.
+In recent years Crescentera presented celebrations in honor of the 100th anniversary of Gregory Peck in association with the Rome Film Festival and the Italian Ministry of Culture, including an outdoor red carpet screening of Roman Holiday at the Spanish Steps in the famed Piazza di Spagna.
+In California Crescentera continues to present an annual Day of the Dead festival, now having celebrated its 25th anniversary, which attracts thousands of members of the community every year.
 And in collaboration with the City of Milan and the Vatican Museums, Crescentera produced the installation of The Last Supper: The Living Tableau, a short film bringing to life the renaissance masterpiece of Leonardo da Vinci, at the Palazzo Reale in Milan’s renowned cathedral square.

 Carina lives in both Rome and San Diego, from where she leads Crescentera’s projects and events, including the co-production of an independent feature film.
 She serves on several Boards and represents the Interfaith Center of NY in Europe by participating in international gatherings related to the global climate emergency and to peace through interfaith understanding.